 There has been a commercial Australian herring fishing industry in Western Australia for more than 50 years.

-The decline has been strongly influenced by economic factors such as low marketability.
-Fish processors have effectively restricted the catch by purchasing only limited quantities of herring.
-As a result, fishing ‘effort’ (the amount of fishing for a species) has dropped.
+The decline in commercial catch and effort has been influenced by economic factors such as low marketability as well as reduced availability of fish in many regions.
+Fish processors have effectively restricted the commercial catch in recent years by purchasing only limited quantities of herring.